 A class action is a proceeding instituted by one or more persons who seek to represent the interests of a "class" of persons with similar claims against the same defendant or defendants.
-In both Ontario and Québec, a person seeking to represent a class, generally referred to as a "representative plaintiff", must bring a motion or application seeking approval of the court to proceed with the action

-A class action is a proceeding instituted by one or more persons who seek to represent the interests of a 'class' of persons with similar claims against the same defendant or defendants" as a class proceeding.
-The tests that must be satisfied in Ontario and Québec before the court will authorize an action to proceed as a class action are similar.
-In general, the court will assess whether there is sufficient commonality between the claims of the proposed representative plaintiff and the members of the class such that it would be appropriate and in the interest of justice to permit the case to proceed as a class action.
+In both Ontario and Québec, the person seeking to represent a class, generally referred to as a "representative plaintiff," must bring a motion or application seeking approval of the court to proceed with the action as a class proceeding.
+Ontario and Québec have similar tests that must be satisfied before the court will authorize a class action.
+The court will assess, among other things, whether there is sufficient commonality between the claims of the proposed representative plaintiff and the members of the class so that it is appropriate and in the interest of justice to permit the case to proceed as a class action.